Heinie Heitmuller

 Biographical Information[edit]

-Heitmuller came up with the 1909 Athletics, who were a good team.
+Heitmuller came up with the Philadelphia Athletics in 1909, at a time they were a good team.
 He battled Topsy Hartsel for the left field job.
-In 1910, the 1910 Athletics won the pennant, but Heitmuller didn't hit as well as in 1909 and Hartsel retained the left field job.
+In 1910, the Athletics won the American League pennant, but Heitmuller didn't hit as well as in 1909 and Hartsel retained the left field job.